omkrpt/portfolio/README.md

-I'm Omkar Pote.
 This portfolio website is hosted via github pages.